sheffieldnlp/stance-semeval2016/README.md

 The method deep() in autoencoder.py trains the autoencoder.
 After the autoencoder is trained, autoencoder_eval.py contains methods for training methods which use the autoencoder for feature extraction, also with end-to-end evaluation:

 - extractFeaturesAutoencoder() extracts features by applying the autoencoder to the tweets.
-If the parameter "cross_features" is set to "true", features are also extracted from the targets (setting "cross_features" to "true" is currently discouraged)
+If the parameter "cross_features" is set to "true", features are also extracted from the targets (setting "cross_features" to "true" is currently discouraged).
+If the parameter is set to "added", target features are added to tweet features.
 - extractFeaturesAutoencoderBOW() extract features using the autoencoder and bow

+After training, model(s) can be trained with:

+- train_classifiers() in bow_baseline.py for training two 2-way classifiers (on topic vs. off topic, positive vs. negative)
+- train_classifier() in bow_baseline.py for training one 3-way classifier (neutral vs. pos vs. neg)

+The folder "output" contains output of different methods, _results.txt contains a summary of the results with explanation.